mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 So how does an object reference its prototype ?
 You'd think it's just a property named "prototype" - but you'd be wrong.
 While you can _can_ have such a property, generally it wouldn't get any special treatment - it's just like any other property.
 The _real_ prototype is referenced via an "internal slot", as [the spec calls it](https://www.ecma-international.org/ecma-262/10.0/#sec-object-internal-methods-and-internal-slots); we'll call it a _hidden_ property - meaning it can't be directly accessed, like a "normal" property.
 Every object has a few of these hidden properties, and the one used to reference the objects prototype is called [`[[Prototype]]`](https://www.ecma-international.org/ecma-262/10.0/#sec-ordinary-object-internal-methods-and-internal-slots).

-To confuse matters even more, the "prototype" property does get some special treatment every time a function is invoked as a constructor, and the function happens to have such a property.
+To confuse matters even more, the "prototype" property does get some special treatment every time a function is invoked as a constructor, and the function happens to have a property with that particular name.
 This will be discussed later - first let's understand exactly how this fancy `[[Prototype]]` is being used.

 ### Property Resolution and The Prototype Chain